For your direct-to-consumer (DTC) brand to be successful, you need to have a clear and accurate understanding of your current inventory levels.

 These errors can then affect the accuracy of your reporting and make it difficult to maintain optimal inventory levels.

 Relying on manual processes often goes hand in hand with a lack of knowledge about automation.
 That is, your company might be doing things manually because you didn’t realize there was a way to automate those tasks.

 But the truth is: Modern inventory and operations software can easily be automated to support inventory visibility.
 For example, most operations systems are now equipped with real-time inventory updates, automatic replenish alerts, and forecasting slash planning features.

 Whether you’re a new DTC brand or you’ve been on the retail scene for a few years, automating your inventory management processes can revolutionize your business.

-When you leverage all the functionality of an operations software, your company can boost productivity, reduce errors, and meet customer demand with ease.
+When you leverage all the functionality of operations software, your company can boost productivity, reduce errors, and meet customer demand with ease.

 Maybe you’re familiar with all the benefits of automation software.
 But you’re turned off by the cost of getting a platform up and running.

 While the initial investment can feel overwhelming, not teaming up with an enterprise resource planning (ERP) system or equivalent operations software hurts worse long term.
-That's because manual processes — in lieu of adopting automations — denies your brand the inventory visibility it deserves.
+That’s because manual processes — in lieu of adopting automations — deny your brand the inventory visibility it deserves.